Czar81/DUAD/M2/Back-end/S7/README.md

 ## Week 57

-This week is about Authentication
+This week is about authentication.
+Read documentation of the "store" [here](/M2/Back-end/S7/Authentication/store/README.md)